-- Improving integration of various statutory planning and reporting processes undertaken by councils' as required by the Local Government Act 1993 and the DLG's guidelines, and the Environmental Planning and Assessment Act 1979; - Strengthen councils' strategic focus and community engagement; - Streamline reporting processes; and - Ensure that the Local Government Act 1993 and the Integrated Planning and Reporting Guidelines support a strategic and integrated approach to planning and reporting by local councils.
+- Improving integration of various statutory planning and reporting processes undertaken by councils' as required by the Local Government Act 1993 and the DLG's guidelines, and the Environmental Planning and Assessment Act 1979; - Strengthen Councils' strategic focus and community engagement; - Streamline reporting processes; and - Ensure that the Local Government Act 1993 and the Integrated Planning and Reporting Guidelines support a strategic and integrated approach to planning and reporting by local councils.

-The Manly Community Strategic Plan Beyond 2023 contains a set of integrated plans including a Resourcing Strategy (ten years), Delivery Program 2013-2017 (four years) and Operational Plan 2013-2014.
-These are briefly described next.
+The Manly Community Strategic Plan Beyond 2024 contains a set of integrated plans including a Resourcing Strategy (ten years), Delivery Program 2013-2017 (four years) and Operational Plan 2014-2015.
+These are briefly described below.

-DELIVERY PROGRAM 2013-2017
+Delivery Program 2013-2017